lukmanr/CLVPipelines/README.md

 ## Running the pipelines using KFP SDK API

 In the previous section of the tutorial, you run the pipelines using Kubeflow Pipelines UI.

-In this part, you submit the pipelines for execution using `kfp.Client()` API from the Kubeflow Pipelines SDK.
+You can also interface with Kubeflow Pipelines programatically using  `kfp.Client()` API from the Kubeflow Pipelines SDK.

-`kfp.Client()` is a programmatic interface to the Kubeflow Pipelines runtime.
-It can be used to integrate Kubeflow Pipelines with other CI/CD and data management processes.
+`kfp.Client()` is a programmatic interface to the Kubeflow Pipelines service.

-The scripts in `/run` folder demonstrate how to use `kfp.Client()` to connect to the Kubeflow Pipelines runtime, create experiments and submit runs.
+The scripts in `/run` folder demonstrate how to use `kfp.Client()` to connect to the Kubeflow Pipelines service, create experiments and submit runs.

 `run_pipeline.py` implements a CLI wrapper around `kfp.Client()`. `run_train.sh` and `run_batch_predict.sh` are example scripts that utilize `run_pipeline.py` to submit pipeline runs.